Free digital copy

-For customers that do shop in-store, creating a festive environment will make their shopping experience with you that much more enjoyable.
+For customers that do shop in-store, creating festive cheer will make their shopping experience with you that much more enjoyable.
 As with most years, retailers may jazz up their shop with the customary wreaths, create promotional Christmas posters and maybe even don red aprons and Santa hats.
 But this year, why not go one step further to put a smile on your customer’s faces – festive themed face masks, perhaps?

-As with the previous months, your customers will also be looking to ensure you’re keeping customer and staff safety and hygiene in mind.
+Just like last year, your customers will also be looking to ensure you’re keeping customer and staff safety and hygiene in mind.
 Whilst it’s unknown what measures may be in place in the lead-up to Christmas, it’s likely that social distancing will still be important, so a safe and smooth customer journey is key.
 This could also present opportunities for retailers to get creative, perhaps by incorporating a Christmas journey with a one-way system throughout your shop: an express sleigh-ride from entrance to till.

-We know that online sales have been a lifeline for independent retailers since lockdown, and this sales channel will prove to be fruitful during the holiday season, too.
-You may not be able to give online shoppers the full-on experience they’d enjoy in-store, but that’s not to say you can’t create a magical journey online.
+We know that online sales have been a lifeline for independent retailers since lockdown, and this sales channel will prove fruitful during the holiday season, too.
+You may still not be able to give online shoppers the full-on experience they’d typically enjoy in-store, but that’s not to say you can’t create a magical journey online.
 Consider adding festive design elements to your website, adding new seasonal banners to promote exclusive products, and setting up a separate Christmas section in your e-shop.
 Visuals like this can go a long way in creating a more memorable shopping experience for your online visitors.

 Christmas is often a stressful time, so many people may be looking for the convenience of home delivery as well as a click-and-collect service.
 For retailers that haven’t already done so, now could be the ideal time to set this up.
 Aside from offering home delivery of customers’ orders, you could also offer food hampers and care packages that customers can gift to friends or others in the local community, lovingly wrapped and hand-delivered to people’s doorstep.

 Utilising social media and digital forms of communication like emails and newsletters will also add to your customer’s Christmas shopping experience.
-Make the most of these platforms while relaying messages around your Christmas stock, offers and services.
+Make the most of these platforms while relaying messages around your Christmas stock, offers, gift ideas and services.
 Share details of any exclusive products you have in store with updates on when they’re likely to arrive or if stock is running low.
 Share personal thoughts on what makes your Christmas special.
 Or why not share family recipes for people to try at home, while incorporating products you’ll be stocking for the season?

 This is also a great chance to communicate the story behind the brands that you sell, as they too may be doing something special for Christmas that may help you promote their products.
 What’s more, teaming up with brands you stock or suppliers you work with on social media is a great way to support other small businesses, help customers to become more connected with the products they’re buying, and reach potential new customers – it’s all about spreading good cheer!